carbon-language/carbon-lang/llvm/docs/LangRef.rst

 by x86 is represented as ``0xK`` followed by 20 hexadecimal digits.
 The 128-bit format used by PowerPC (two adjacent doubles) is represented by ``0xM`` followed by 32 hexadecimal digits.
-The IEEE 128-bit format is represented by ``0xL`` followed by 32 hexadecimal digits; no currently supported target uses this format.
+The IEEE 128-bit format is represented by ``0xL`` followed by 32 hexadecimal digits.
 Long doubles will only work if they match the long double format on your target.
 The IEEE 16-bit format (half precision) is represented by ``0xH`` followed by 4 hexadecimal digits.
 All hexadecimal formats are big-endian (sign bit at the left).

 There are no constants of type x86mmx.